Isopropyl alcohol is a surprisingly common ingredient in pet products. But can you use isopropyl alcohol on dogs?

 I was shocked to see a question on Google that asked, “Can you put rubbing alcohol (isopropyl alcohol) on a dog to make him stop licking?”
 Then I read about a woman who uses isopropyl alcohol to mix the edible frosting colors for a dog birthday cake.

 So I did some poking around in the dog product industry.
 And I suddenly realized that many people think isopropyl alcohol is okay.

-When you look at the isopropyl alcohol Material Safety Data Sheet, here’s what you’ll see …
+No, it is not!
+Isopropyl alcohol can be very toxic to dogs.
+When you look at the isopropyl alcohol Material Safety Data Sheet, you’ll read that possible side effects can include:

 Alcohol In Pet Products